BunsDev/oraclum-offchain-oracle/README.md

 1. Deploy smart contrats expecting messages from Oraclum (see [a message example](https://api.oraclum.io/get_symbol_data?symbol=BTCUSD));
 1. Inside your function, verify whether the message is signed by the [Oraclum signer](https://api.oraclum.io/get_basic_info);
 1. Check if the message has expired (per your own delay allowance);
-1. If the message is indeed signed by Oraclum and has not expired, then you can use its data in your smart contract.
+1. Provided that the message is indeed signed by Oraclum and has not expired, then you can use its data in your smart contract.

 More details can be found in the [API document](./Oraclum%20API%20Documentation.md)